GrizzHacks/Beginners-Portal/InfoPage/README.md

 ## Set-Up

+1) I recommend using Google Chrome for devloping and troubleshooting web elements.
+Feel free to download Google Chrome before starting this tutorial and setting it as your default browser.
+> -- NOTE -- An unfortunate fact of web design is that not all web browsers are created equal.
+While most things will work across different browsers, there may be specific syntax you have to use in order get things to work on Safari, Firefox, etc...

-Hyper Text Markup Language (HTML) and Cascading Style Sheets (CSS) are easy to work with and involve little advanced set-up.
+2) Hyper Text Markup Language (HTML) and Cascading Style Sheets (CSS) are easy to work with and involve little advanced set-up.

     1) Open a new file in your text editor.
 Save it to a location where you can find it later by clicking 'File -> Save,' renaming the file as 'index.html', and changing the save location to the file where your Github Repository is located, or your Desktop, or etc...
     2) Repeat this process with a second file, but save it as 'style.css'.

+3) If you are using Visual Studio Code, go to the "Extensions" menu along the left-hand side of the text editor and search for "Live Server" in the Marketplace.
+Download and install it for later use.

 ## Coding Our Webpage